League City, Texas: Colleges and universities

 The Galveston County portion of Clear Creek ISD and Dickinson ISD (and therefore all parts of League City in Galveston County) are served by the College of the Mainland.
 The Harris County portion of Clear Creek ISD (and therefore the Harris County portion of League City) is served by San Jacinto College.

 It is also located within a few miles of the University of Houston Clear Lake.

 Infrastructure

 Transportation

 Houston Gulf Airport was located in eastern League City.
 The airport's land was sold and the land became a string of houses along Texas State Highway 96.
 The airport was once partially owned by the Bin Laden family with Salem Bin Laden holding interest in the airport at least until his death in 1988.

 Commercial airline service for the area is operated from George Bush Intercontinental Airport and William P. Hobby Airport, which are located in Houston.

 League City in conjunction with Island Transit, Connect Transit, and UTMB, there is now a Park and Ride in the Victory Lakes subdivision.

 Health care

 In 2008 the University of Texas Medical Branch board of regents approved the creation of the 110000 sqft Specialty Care Center facility, located on 35 acre of land near Interstate 45, Farm to Market Road 646, and the Victory Lakes community.

+Weather

+The National Weather Service Houston/Galveston Office and the Galveston Office of Emergency Management offices share a facility in League City; the facility has a Dickinson postal address.